 Tunnelblick on macOS Big Sur

-The following is the current status of issues that have been seen using the latest version of Tunnelblick on macOS Big Sur.
+The following is the current status of issues that have been seen using Tunnelblick on macOS Big Sur.

 To report an issue, please follow the instructions at Tunnelblick Issues.

 FIX PLANNED: Tunnelblick's Tun and Tap system extensions do not load.